PM-Connect/db-diff/readme.md

 ### Config

-You will need to set a database configuration to save the diff logs.
+You will need to set a database configuration to save the diff logs, this is done in a `.env` file, which you will need to create.
+An example is provided below.

 Once done, you will also need to run the migrations.